 The work starts before your first billable hour.

-If you can get yourself noticed and demonstrate that you’re the right person for the job right from the beginning, quite often, you’ll get it.
+If you can get yourself noticed and demonstrate that you’re the right person for the remote entry level job right from the beginning, quite often, you’ll get it.

 It’s less time consuming and painful to set yourself apart when you’re not competing on price –and that’s no way to live, anyway.